flzara/pytest-monitor-osxp21-slides/slides.md

-# Monitor your Python tests to optimise your code!
+### Monitor your Python tests to optimise your code!

 Jean-Sébastien Dieu, Architect @ [CFM](https://www.cfm.fr)

----

-## Agenda

-* Pytest-monitor
-  * Use case concret détaillé

-* Monitor-server
-  * extraction de data, le script et le graph.
-  * Illustration chez CFM => revoir la CI.
+jean-sebastien.dieu@cfm.fr

 --- ---

-#### Context
+##### Context

 Let's consider a resource critical function whose job is to check a number primality.

 ##### Questions <!-- .element: class="fragment" data-fragment-index="1" -->

-* how do we monitor the resource consumption ? <!-- .element: class="fragment" data-fragment-index="1" -->
+* How do we monitor the resource consumption? <!-- .element: class="fragment" data-fragment-index="1" -->
-* how do we compare resource usage between runs ? <!-- .element: class="fragment" data-fragment-index="2" -->
+* How do we compare resource usage between runs? <!-- .element: class="fragment" data-fragment-index="2" -->
+* How can we anticipate our CI machine capacity?  <!-- .element: class="fragment" data-fragment-index="3" -->
-* If we rely on a third party, how can we check its updates ? <!-- .element: class="fragment" data-fragment-index="3" -->
+* If we rely on a third party, how can we check its updates? <!-- .element: class="fragment" data-fragment-index="4" -->

 ---
  ## Pytest-monitor